tmiklas/tbeam-helium-mapper/README.md

   - `platformio.ini`
   - `credentials.h`

 The comments and text below will guide you on what values to look out for.
-By default, this builds is for the **US915** region.
+By default, this build is for the **US915** region.
 Tune accordingly.
-You should choose your own AppKey value in `credentials.h`, either take the random one suggested by the Console Device entry, or make one up.
+You should choose your own AppKey value in `credentials.h`; either take the random one suggested by the Console Device entry, or make up one of your own.

+The COM Port called out in `platformio.ini` for Uploading and Monitoring works great on my machine, but you will have to match it to your own computer or comment them out entirely and let PlatformIO take a guess.

-### Goals of Operation
+### Theory of Operation
 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.
 It re-uses the last network Join state for faster connection and fewer packets.
+Ideally, there is no Join Request/Accept packet exchange at power-on.

-(Hold down the middle button to erase the last-known network state, in case this gets botched.)
+If the Helium network resets state, or your device is out of sync, hold down the middle button to erase the last-joined state, and the device will start a fresh Join.

 When running, the Mapper will send out a packet every time GPS indicates it has moved `MIN_DIST` meters.
 This is the primary knob to turn for more/fewer packets.
-A hex cell is about 340meters across, so the default 50.0 meter packet distance will send quite a few.
+A Helium hex cell is about 340meters across, so the default 68-meter packet distance will send quite a few redundant packets for each mapped cell.
 DC is incredibly cheap, but adjust to taste.

-This is the normal operation of the Mapper in motion.. every 50 meters, one ping reporting position, battery charging from USB to a steady 4.1+ volts.
-If the speed of motion is fast, it may even result in back-to-back packet sends.
+This is the normal operation of the Mapper in motion.. every `MIN_DIST` meters, one ping reporting position, while the battery charges from USB to a steady 4.1+ volts.
+If the speed of motion is fast, it may even result in back-to-back packet sends, limited by the bandwidth of your chosen Spreading Factor (Data Rate).

 When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a hearbeat pin every `STATIONARY_TX_INTERVAL` seconds (default 60).
 This serves to keep it visible on the map and report battery voltage.
 Too often?
-Dial up the `STATIONARY_TX_INTERVAL` to a longer timespan.
+Dial up the `STATIONARY_TX_INTERVAL` to a longer interval.

 After being stationary a long time (parked) with a decreasing battery voltage, we change to a slower pace of updates.
 This happens after `REST_WAIT` seconds (default: 30 minutes).
 In the Rest state, the Mapper transmits every `REST_TX_INTERVAL` seconds (default: 5 minutes).

-It stays in this REST state until motion resumes or USB power tops up the battery over `BATTERY_HI_VOLTAGE`.
-If instead, the battery falls below `BATTERY_LOW_VOLTAGE`, the Mapper completely powers OFF.
+Eventually, the ~100mA power drain of the mapper runs the battery down below `BATTERY_LOW_VOLTAGE` volts, and the Mapper will save state and completely power off.
 It will power on and resume only when USB power appears.

+### Buttons

+The TTGO T-Beam has three buttons on the underside.
+Nearest the USB connector is the Power button.
+A long press on this button will turn the unit completely off.
+The middle button can be pressed quickly to cause an immediate packet send.
+A long press will erase the network state (discard Join) and re-Join.
+The button furthest from USB is the Reset button.
+It instantly reboots the device, and is not handled by software at all.

-### Building
+### Compiling the Software
 The fantastic state of PlatformIO tools makes it easiest to build and load your TTGO from source code; no pre-built binary is necessary.

 By default, the DevEUI is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.h` instead.

-I tested only on a LilyGo TTGO T-Beam v1.1 on **US915**.
+I tested this software only on a LilyGo TTGO T-Beam v1.1 on **US915**.
 If you have an older v0.7 board or different region, adjust the configuration to match.

 ### Operation
+The device outputs debugging information on the USB Serial connection at 115200bps, including the network Credentials or any failures.
 On startup, the USB Serial port will print the DevEUI, AppID, and AppKey values, suitable for cut & paste entry into the Helium Console for your Device.

 The OLED screen is always on when operating (as it uses only 10mA), and displays alternating status in the top row:
-- `#ABC` is the last three hex digits of your DevEUI, so you can match it to the right device in Console.
+- `#ABC` is the last three hex digits of your DevEUI, so you can match it to the correct device in Console.
 - `4.10v` is the battery voltage
 - `48mA` is the charge or discharge current to the battery.
 The TTGO charges the battery cell at around 750mA from USB, when possible.
 - Satellite Count is displayed on the right at all times.
 - Packet Count and Time of Day (UTC) alternate on the display line every 2 seconds.

+The second line shows the current operating parameters..
+Time Interval, Distance Interval, and Spreading Factor / Data Rate.

-The lower part of the OLED screen shows a scrolling display of five messages.
-Most often, it shows the Time and Distance between packet sends.
+The lower part of the OLED screen shows a scrolling display of four messages.
+Most often, it shows the Time and Distance between packet sends, and the trigger that caused the send: `T` for Time, `D` for Distance, or `>` for button press.
-`60s 5m Tx.. sent.`

 ## Payload
-The Payload Port and byte content have been changed to match that in common use by CubeCell mappers:
+The Payload Port and byte content have been selected to match that in common use by CubeCell mappers:
 Lat, Long, Altitude, Speed, Battery, and Sats.
 This common decoder function can now be used for both TTGO and CubeCell mappers:

 ```